saurabhraj-115/SpringBoot/README.md

 # SpringBoot

 Its a new project and it hopes to create a standalone java app.
-Runnable .jar at \app_api_data\target\(recent snapshot).
+Runnable .jar at \app_api_data\target\(most recent snapshot).

 run it by "java -jar (snapshot name)" command on terminal.